MatthewYong/twufo/README.md

 |2.
 Ability to replay the computer sequence | This feature allows users to repeat the computer's sequence.
 This can also be described as an 'easy' mode
 |3.
 Leader board | This feature allows users to compete with other users by keeping track of a high score|

+## Technologies Used

+## Testing

+## Deployment

+## Credits
+### Content
+- All written text in the website is entirely written by myself.

+### Media
+- All photos & icons for this project are used from:
+    - Unsplash.com
+    - Fontawesome.com

+### Source of codes

+### Acknowledgement
+The completion of this project could not have been possible without support and the extensive knowledge of other people.
+My appreciation goes to:
+- Gerard (Gerry) McBride, my mentor, for giving me me tips on how to start with coding a memory game, guidance throughout the project and giving me useful tips to finish a good project
+- Tutors from Code Institute, for guiding me through some tough codes in JavaScript
+- Code Institute, for the valuable lessons through videos and exercises
+- Stack Overflow, for giving me code support
+- Slack community, for reviewing my project, giving me new ideas and code support.
+In particular Anna_ci for her tips on how to deploy the website.

+## Disclaimer
+This website is for educational purposes only.
+All content and images are illustrative.